This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- 2 (Yes, 2) pasture-raised hens (These are often quite small, and you should find 2 that will fit inside your stockpot or slow-cooker.)
+- 2 pasture-raised chickens, (These are often quite small, and you should find 2 that will fit inside your stockpot or slow-cooker.)

-- 4 organic or pasture-raised chicken feet (This is a crucial ingredient.
-If they didn't come already attached to your hens, you can buy them bulk here.)
+- 4 pasture-raised chicken feet, This is a crucial ingredient.
+If they didn’t come already attached to your hens, you can buy them bulk here.

-- 1 medium yellow onion, quartered OR 3-5 large leeks, roughly chopped
+- 1 medium onion, quartered OR 3-5 large leeks, roughly chopped

 - 1-2 Tbsp. sea salt, to taste

-- 1 tsp. white or other mild vinegar (optional)
+- 1 tsp. white vinegar, or other mild vinegar (optional)

 - Wash your hens, making sure there are no residual feathers, organs or packing materials remaining.